Brandon Dietrich

-Brandon Dietrich (born March 22, 1978) is a Canadian professional ice hockey player.
-He is currently playing for EHC München in the Deutsche Eishockey Liga (DEL).
+Brandon Dietrich (born March 22, 1978) is a Canadian former professional ice hockey player.
+He last played for the Brantford Blast in the Ontario Hockey Association's Allan Cup Hockey league (ACH) during the 2016-2017 season.

 Prior to turning professional, Dietrich attended St. Lawrence University where he played two seasons of NCAA Division I men's ice hockey with the St. Lawrence Saints men's ice hockey team.
 For his outstanding play during the 1998–99 season he was named the ECAC Rookie of the Year.